Asymptotics of Partial Density Functions for Divisors: Local Bergman kernels

 We next adapt a key idea of Berman--Berndtsson--Sj\"ostrand \cite{BBS} who introduced the concept of a local Bergman kernel which has the reproducing property up to a term that is negligible for large $k$.
 Our aim is to give a suitable definition of a local PBK that is defined on a neighbourhood of $Y$.

-Again suppose that $X$ is a complex manifold of dimension $n$ and $L$ a holomorphic line bundle with given strictly positive hermitian metric $e^{-\phi}$.
-Also fix an open $U\subset X$ containing $Y$ and a smooth postive function $\chi$ that has compact support in $U$ and is identically equal to 1 on some open subset $W\subset U$ containing $Y$.
+Again suppose that $X$ is a complex manifold of dimension $d$ and $L$ a holomorphic line bundle with given smooth strictly positive hermitian metric $e^{-\phi}$.
+Also fix an open $U\subset X$ containing $Y$ and a smooth positive function $\chi$ that has compact support in $U$ and is identically equal to 1 on some open subset $W\subset U$ containing $Y$.
+We recall that $\rho(z,z')$ denotes the geodesic distance between points $z,z'\in X$ with respect to a given K\"ahler metric.